juesseal/Zookeeper/README.md

 # Zookeeper
-My second project written in JS with the help of JetBrains Academy will be published in this repository as soon as it is approved
+My second project written in JS with the help of JetBrains Academy will be published in this repository as soon as it is approved.